Born and grew up in the Charnwood Forest area of Leicestershire, UK.

 Studied at Cardiff College of Art, UK.

-Since 1965 I have been a Zen Buddhist practitioner in the Soto Zen tradition and recently in the tradition of Thich Nhat Hanh.
+Since 1965 I have been a secular practitioner in the Soto Zen Buddhist tradition and recently in the tradition of Thich Nhat Hanh.

-As Buddhist chaplain at Exeter University I contribute to the work of a multi-faith team – providing guidance in secular mindfulness meditation and Buddhist practice for staff and students.
+I am also Buddhist chaplain at Exeter Uni. – where I contribute to the work of a multi-faith team – providing guidance in secular mindfulness meditation and Buddhist practice for staff and students.
+I also act as guide to Exeter Meditation Circle.

 I also run workshops: exploring the relationship between the ideas and practices of Zen Buddhism and philosophical scepticism; and, developing mindfulness in relation to visual art, vocal sound and poetry.